Tischel/TSplitter/README.md

 Simply open **TSplitter.ahk** to run the program.

 You need to fill the keybinds used by both AutoSplit and LiveSplit.
 As well as setting the path to the folder containing the images used by AutoSplit.
-Not that every time you change something you need to press the Reload button for the changes to take effect.
+Not that every time you change something you need to save for the changes to take effect.
+You can do so by using the **File > Save** menu, or by pressing **Ctrl + S**.

 The main difference when using this tool is that **your AutoSplit and LiveSplit keybinds should be different**.
 When doing runs, **you should only use your AutoSplit keybinds**.
 The program will automatically forward them to LiveSplit when applicable.